 3. Down payment or closing costs – your choice

-What’s important is that all who qualify take advantage of HIP’s bonus money, and use it where you see fit.
+What’s important is that all who qualify take advantage of HIP’s downpayment money, and use it where you see fit.

 4. But wait, there’s more!